 7. You can even snatch up a free video-editing program

-For a long time, Windows Movie Maker was one of the most popular platforms people used for editing videos.
+Windows Movie Maker was one of the most popular platforms people used for editing videos for a long time.
 That’s because it was a native app that was super easy to use.
 Sadly, it kicked the bucket in 2017.

 Many people moved on to expensive alternatives, like Premiere Pro or Sony Vegas.
 But we found one free program that gives you a ton of helpful features for very little investment on your part.